bradflaugher/AI-101/EXEC_1hr.md

 * When crowds are wise, knowledge can be gathered via democracy, use ML.
 * When the world changes slowly, use ML.
 * When there is no right answer, let ML suggest one.
-* When you need a magic filter or sort, try ML.
+* When you need a magic filter or sort, to augment a human try ML.
 [The Harvard Admissions Magic Sort](https://beta.openai.com/playground/p/oDzhJ5GI9FwJGy3QwzIWN0L7)
 * When you are a lawyer, learn about AI so you can take people to court 🤷

 ### Final note on Skynet [From Jeff Hawkins](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675797)